CalebSkinner1/Detecting-Presence-of-Brain-Aneurysms/README.md

 - resizes slices to a uniform grid,
 - writes the preprocessed slices to an HDF5 shard.

-To cover the full dataset, run preprocessing.ipynb **four** times (creating four shards), each time with a different `shard_id` (0, 1, 2, and 3).
+To process the full dataset, run preprocessing.ipynb **four** times (creating four shards), each time with a different `shard_id` (0, 1, 2, and 3).
 You change `shard_id` in the **sixth code block** in preprocessing.ipynb.
 The notebook uses modulo-based sharding (`i % K == shard_id`), so these four indices ensure every subject is assigned to exactly one shard with no overlap.
 Mini-volumes (32 slices) are not created in this step; they are created later in one-step.ipynb or two-step.ipynb.

 ### How to Run
 1. Run preprocessing.ipynb **four** times, each time with a different shard index, to create the HDF5 shards.